mkbas/IDEQ/README.md

 ## Reproducing scripts

 Use the following code to reproduce the results of the paper.
-This contains the fowlling sub-sections:
+This contains the following sub-sections:
-- "data generation" where the code is provided to generate the training and testing Euclidean 2D TSP random instances.
-TSP linstances and their solutions can be downloaded from the [TSPLIB website](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/)
+- "data generation" where contains the code to generate the training and testing Euclidean 2D TSP random instances.
+TSP instances and their solutions can be downloaded from the [TSPLIB website](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/)
-- "Checkpoint training": where the code is provided to retrain the checkpoint with the updated objective.
-Pre-trained chekcpoint files are also available for downlad in the next section.
+- "Checkpoint training" where contains the code to retrain the checkpoint with the updated objective.
+Pre-trained checkpoint files are also available for download in the next section.
-- Testing" where the code provided allows to reproduce the results
+- "Testing" contains the code to reproduce the results.

 ### Data genearation

-To generate the datasets used in our experiements run the folowing script:
+To generate the datasets used in our experiments run the following script:
 ```bash
 cd data
 python data_gen.py
 cd -
 ```
-It will create files in the 'data' folder witht the names as used in the below reproducing scripts.
+Files will be created in the 'data' folder with the names as used in the reproducing scripts below.
-Random seeds are fixed (one for training dataset generation and one for testing dataset generation), they are the same as we used in our experiments.
+Random seeds are fixed (one for the training dataset generation and one for the testing dataset generation), they are the same as we used in our experiments.

 ### Checkpoint training